Consumer Medicine Information

 a feeling of tightness, pressure or heaviness in the chest, throat, neck, arms or

 numbness or loss of strength of the arms or legs, headache, dizziness, confusion,

-visual disturbance, difficulty swallowing, slurred speech or loss of speech (signs
+visual disturbance, difficulty or discomfort in swallowing, slurred speech or loss

 bloody diarrhoea or prolonged stomach pain